bioinformatics-centre/kaiju/Quickstart.md

 ## Obtaining a Kaiju index

-Kaiju requires a index file created from a reference database of protein sequences.
+Kaiju requires an index file created from a reference database of protein sequences.

-You can either [create a such an index locally](https://github.com/bioinformatics-centre/kaiju#creating-the-reference-database-and-index) or
-[download a pre-built index](https://bioinformatics-centre.github.io/kaiju/downloads.html).
+You can either [create such an index locally](https://github.com/bioinformatics-centre/kaiju#creating-the-kaiju-index) or [download a pre-built index](https://bioinformatics-centre.github.io/kaiju/downloads.html).

 For example, to download the Kaiju index for the NCBI BLAST nr database, download the index file with